-- 2. The student will be required to submit two monthly drug tests for the rest of the school year at the expense of the parent/guardian. - V. THIRD POSITIVE RESULT: For the third positive result, the student will be suspended from participating in activities and parking on a campus in the district for one calendar year (365 days) from the third positive test.
+- 2. The student will be required to submit to drug tests for the rest of the school year at the expense of the parent/guardian at least monthly. - T. SECOND POSITIVE RESULT: For the second positive result in the same year or any two consecutive calendar years, the student will be suspended from participating in activities and/or parking on campus in the district for ninety (90) school days. - U. ALTERNATIVE SECOND OFFENSE: With the consent of the student and his or her parents/guardians, the superintendent or designee may reduce the suspension so that the student is only prohibited from participating in parking and district-sponsored activities for a total of seventy-five (75) school days as long as the student meets the following requirements: - 1.
+Within one (1) week of the conference, the student must receive or be enrolled in substance abuse counseling from an alcohol and drug abuse agency that is certified by the Arkansas Department of Mental Health, Division of Alcohol and Drug Abuse.
+The parents/guardians are responsible for all costs associated with the counseling.
+The parent/guardian must provide written verification that the student has been seen by the alcohol and drug abuse agency at least once before the student is allowed to begin participation again.
+If the student does not attend counseling as promised, the district will immediately implement the original consequences. - 2.
+The student will be required to submit two monthly drug tests for the rest of the school year at the expense of the parent/guardian. - V. THIRD POSITIVE RESULT: For the third positive result, the student will be suspended from participating in activities and parking on a campus in the district for one calendar year (365 days) from the third positive test.
 A third positive screen could be a positive test from the random pool, the follow-up program, or the test at the end of the second positive test suspension period. - W. NON-PUNITIVE NATURE OF POLICY: No student shall be penalized academically for testing positive for illegal drugs.
 The results of drug tests according to this policy will not be documented in any student's academic records.
 Information regarding the results of drug tests will not be disclosed to criminal or juvenile authorities absent legal compulsion by valid and binding subpoena or other legal process, which the district shall not solicit.
 In the event of service of any such subpoena or legal process, the student and the student's custodial parent or legal guardian will be notified as soon as possible by the district. - X. OTHER DISCIPLINARY MEASURES: The district by accepting this policy is not precluded from utilizing other disciplinary measures outlined in the Student Discipline Policy and this policy does not preclude the district from taking disciplinary procedure and resulting action when founded upon reasonable belief and suspicion that a student has participated in drug-related activities.